Biaowang00/Homework2/README.md

         WHERE DEPARTMENT = 'SWAT'
         ORDER BY NAME
         GROUP BY DEPARTMENT, SALARY;
+	No, I didn’t think so because it looks have some errors.

 1. When using the HAVING clause, do you always have to use a GROUP BY also?
+	Yes, it can.

 2. Can you use ORDER BY on a column that is not one of the columns in the SELECT statement?
+	Yes, it can.

 1. Using the ORGCHART table from the following examples, find out how many people on each team have 30 or more days of sick leave.